 For Michael Brixner, customer service is the top priority.
 He strives to bring the highest value and best experience to all of his his tenants.
 Because Martin Selig directly employs all building operations personnel, Michael says, they are able to respond quickly to tenants’ needs and requests.
 This structure makes operations more efficient and enables him to build long term relationships with tenants.

 Michael loves working at Martin Selig Real Estate because though it’s a hugely successful commercial real estate operation, it still feels like a mom and pop shop.
 He joined the company in 2015 and being the newest guy on the team, he says he benefits from mentorship from his team members who have been in the industry for decades.

 Michael’s goals for the company moving forward are to continue to deliver the best service to his tenants and to continue Martin’s vision of the Seattle skyline.
 When he’s not working, the lifelong Seattleite is known to make the most of the summer months by hiking, golfing and playing softball, hit the slopes in the winter and loves to travel when he can.

 Jordan Selig has been interested in commercial real estate for as long as she can remember.
 As Martin Selig’s youngest daughter, Jordan grew up in the office.
 After graduating from Columbia University, where she studied environmental policy, Selig started to see how her passion for sustainability could play an important role in the future of commercial real estate.

 Selig started her career in Berlin, Germany, where she put her studies into action by ecologically renovating pre-war buildings across the city.
-In 2013, she returned to Seattle as MSRE’s Managing Director.
+In 2013, she returned to Seattle as MSRE’s Executive Vice President.
 She has since been a key player in shaping the future of the company her father built from the ground up.